laristra/flecsi/flecsi-tutorial/README.md

-This tutorial is primarily designed as an introduction for application developers, i.e., we do not go into the details of designing or implmenting the specialization layer, and the discussion of core FleCSI features is limited to the high-level execution and data interfaces.
+This tutorial is primarily designed as an introduction for application developers, i.e., we do not go into the details of designing or implementing the specialization layer, and the discussion of core FleCSI features is limited to the high-level execution and data interfaces.

 Because a specialization layer is necessary to use FleCSI, we have